eliezerb2/presence/README.md

 1. environment

    1. this is a windows host
-   2. use powershell with -ExecutionPolicy Bypass, and not bat files
+   2. use powershell and not bat files
+   3. use -ExecutionPolicy Bypass when running powershell
-   3. never use linux commands on the host
+   4. never use linux commands on the host
+   5. never update system components of the host (e.g. hosts file))
-   4. never run npm, npx, pip, python or any other such thing on the host
+   6. never run npm, npx, pip, python or any other such thing on the host
-   5. do not ask for permissions, and assume you are authorized to perform the following:
+   7. do not ask for permissions, and assume you are authorized to perform the following:

       1. create, edit and delete files and folders in the vscode workspace
       2. build docker images